ozcodex/avr/calculator/README.md

 10 0 01010 Register (XOR B)     0x8A
 11 0 01010 Constant (XOR const) 0xCA

-Applies the logic gate to the rugister A with the given value (register or constant) and changes the flags.
+Applies the logic gate to the register A with the given value (register or constant) and changes the flags.

 ####JMP - UNCONDITIONAL JUMP